AlexOnorati/Unity-Code-Examples/README.md

 Turnbased engine (start of): Contains scripts to generate characters, enemies and itmes by scriptable objects.
 (2015)

-VR: A few helpful scripts I wrote for VR Interaction.
+VR: A few helpful scripts I wrote for VR interaction.
 (2017)